ccremer/kubernetes-zfs-provisioner/README.md

 provide ZFS storage, as that creates `PersistentVolume` objects with [HostPath][hostpath].
 This eliminates network latency over unencrypted NFS, but schedules the pods to the ZFS hosts.

-If you prefer to run the provisioner uncontainerized as a Systemd service, install the package from the [releases][releases] page and provide a kubeconfig file with access to the target cluster.

 ## Development

 ### Requirements